fsavje/scclust/README.md

 Thank you for considering contributing to scclust!

 There are many ways to help out: report bugs, suggest new features and submitting code that implements enhancements and bug fixes.
-If possible, use Github's internal tools for to do so: [Issues](https://github.com/fsavje/scclust/issues) for bug reports and suggestions, and [Pull requests](https://github.com/fsavje/scclust/pulls) for code.
+If possible, use Github's internal tools for to do so: [issues](https://github.com/fsavje/scclust/issues) for bug reports and suggestions, and [pull requests](https://github.com/fsavje/scclust/pulls) for code.
 If you're new to Github, read this [guide](https://guides.github.com/activities/contributing-to-open-source/) to learn more.

 If you're filing a bug, please include all information needed to reproduce it.
 Besides the code you're trying to run, your platform, toolchain and compilation options is often useful information.